sbaird22/first-day-repo/README.md

 ## It is complete when I have used the command-line to navigate into the first-day-repo directory.
 ## It is complete when I have used the command-line to create an index.html file.
 ## It is complete when I commit my changes using Git commands.
-## It is complete whenIi push the changes to the remote repository.
+## It is complete when I push the changes to the remote repository.